 “But Venice is stunning!
 How can you be so ungrateful?
 I’d love to have gone!”

 This is the thing, though.
-I adored Venice, from the first moment I glimpsed the Grand Canal between the commuters dodging around Santa Lucia train station.
-I loved the haphazard flowerbeds hanging precariously off of windowsills; the dilapidated yet picture-perfect facades of the shop-fronts; the canopy of TV satellite dishes topping each house that feel like the most absurd anachronisms (kind of ruined my charade that I was in 1400s Italy).
+I adored Venice from the first moment I glimpsed the Grand Canal between the commuters dodging around Santa Lucia train station.
+I loved the haphazard flowerbeds hanging precariously off of windowsills; the dilapidated yet picture-perfect facades of the shop-fronts; the canopy of TV satellite dishes topping each house that feel like the most absurd anachronisms (they kind of ruined my charade that I was in 15th century Italy).

 But that doesn’t mean that I had to adore the sulphuric smell too – I wouldn’t love that smell if it was in my back garden, so why would I love it now?

 One of the problems social media has created for the world – and especially for travel – is that no-one is ever supposed to say or show anything bad about their holiday.

 It simply wouldn’t do to show Frankie*, your high-school ex-best friend who you haven’t spoken to in years, that there was a flaw in your “idyllic” holiday.